Clayton South

 Clayton South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 26 projects that could affect the area.
-Notable ones include Sanctuary Sandringham, Sandringham Village Streetscape Masterplan, 1899-1901 Dandenong Road Mixed-Use Development, and Skylight Sandringham.
-The following list details those most likely to be relevant.
+Twenty-six infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Notable among these are Sanctuary Sandringham, Sandringham Village Streetscape Masterplan, 1899-1901 Dandenong Road Mixed-Use Development, and Skylight Sandringham.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.